hapijs/hapi/API.md

 ### `server.decorations`

 Provides access to the decorations already applied to various framework interfaces.
-The object must not be modified directly, but only through [`server.decorate`](#serverdecoratetype-property-method-options)
+The object must not be modified directly, but only through [`server.decorate`](#serverdecoratetype-property-method-options).
-- `type` - the decorated interface.
-Supported types:
+Contains the following keys:
     - `'request'` - decorations on the [Request object](#request-object).
     - `'reply'` - decorations on the [reply interface](#reply-interface).
     - `'server'` - decorations on the [Server](#server) object.